French hockey official Luc Tardif elected IIHF president | ExBulletin

 French hockey official Luc Tardif elected IIHF president

 NS.
-PETERSBURG, Russia (AP) French official Luc Tardif was elected president of the International Ice Hockey Federation on Saturday ahead of the return of NHL players to the Olympics in February.
+PETERSBURG, Russia — French official Luc Tardif was elected president of the International Ice Hockey Federation on Saturday ahead of the return of NHL players to the Olympics in February.

 Tardif, who was born and raised in Canada, defeated German candidate Franz Reindl by 67 to 39 votes in the fourth round of the election.
 Tardif has been president of the French Hockey Federation since 2006.